Arromanches, Calvados tourism & sightseeing

 More correctly known as Arromanches-les-Bains, this coastal town is found in the Calvados department of Lower Normandy.
 Arromanches is a pleasant seaside town which is also famous for the part it played in the D-day landings on June 6 1944.

-The town is really quite small, more of a village in fact, although summertime visitors increase the population substantially.
+France This Way comment: Arromanches is really quite small, more of a village in fact, although summertime visitors increase the population substantially.
+Most visitors are here because of the historical importance of the town.

 The beach is a lovely long stretch of golden sand and the town has a pleasant, lively atmosphere and there are plenty of bars, hotels and restaurants to make this a good holiday base, although the landing sites remain one of the key attractions to this area.